EmeraldLoc/sm_osx/README.md

 Make sure you have Homebrew installed, if it is installed, please make an issue and send the log created.
 ### Where are the repos stored
 The repos are stored in a folder called SM64Repos in your home folder.
-### I have compiled a repo manually, but it does not compile with sm_osx
+### I have compiled a repo manually from source, but it does not compile with sm_osx
 Make sure you have Homebrew installed, if it is installed, please make an issue and send the log created.
 ### I downloaded sm_osx, but it crashes on bootup
 Please create an issue in the Issues page.
 ### My notifications are not working
 Make sure you accepted them.
 You can check in *Notification & Focus* in the System Preferences App
-### How do I update
-Their is an auto updater in sm_osx, so if an update comes out, you will be alerted.
-### How can I get sm_osx
-Go to the Getting Started section of this page